haxsaw/hikaru/docs/patterns-recipes.rst

 While this example focuses on resources, this style can be used for any sort of automated checks you'd care to perform.

-Suppose you wanted to ensure that resource limitss were always running within certain bands or followed certain standard configuration.
+Suppose you wanted to ensure that resource limits were always running within certain bands or followed certain conventions.
 You could use pre-defined objects for resources that are just plugged into a Hikaru config model, but you can also use the `find_by_name()` method to locate resources in any model print them out: